dd010101/vyos-jenkins/readme.md

   sudo live-build pbuilder devscripts python3-pystache gdisk kpartx dosfstools
 ```

-And then you can launch virtual machine to do tests thing via `make`.
-There are multiple tests:
+### The tests

+There are multiple tests executed via the `make`:

-CLI configuration test
+**CLI configuration test:**

+This test aims to verify that commands in the `configure` mode have correct result after `commit`.
+For example - if some command configures routes, then the test checks if those routes are correctly propagated
+to the underlying system - in this example to the kernel/OS.

 ```bash
 make testd
 ```

-There is also `make test` that runs identical tests to the `make testd` the difference is if the `vyos-configd.service`
+There is also `make test` that runs identical tests to the `make testd` and the difference is if
-service is enabled or not and VyOS enables this service by default, that's why `make testd` is more accurate.
+the `vyos-configd.service` service is enabled or not.
+VyOS enables this service by default, that's
+why `make testd` is more accurate since it represents how VyOS runs in the wild.

-Configuration file load test
+**Configuration file load test:**

+This test loads various `boot.config` like files and checks if `commit` doesn't fail.

 ```bash
 make testc
 ```

-RAID1 test
+**RAID1 test:**

+This checks if the MDADM RAID1 installation works and if MDADM is able to resync after disk failure.

 ```bash
 make testraid